vyxyl/runelite-item-share/README.md

-# Runelite Item Share plugin
+# Runelite Item Share Plugin

 This plugin gives players the ability to share their Equipment, Inventory, Bank, and GIM Storage within their invite-only group of players